debops/debops/docs/ansible/roles/debops.keyring/index.rst

    the APT or GPG keys; users can use the :ref:`debops.apt` role to manage the APT keyring via the inventory.

-   At the moment there is no solution for unrpvileged UNIX account keyrings manageable via the inventory.
+   At the moment there is no solution for unprivileged UNIX account keyrings manageable via the inventory.
 This functionality will be implemented later via other DebOps roles that manage UNIX accounts.